 Medicare Part B (Medical Insurance) helps cover medically necessary doctors' services, outpatient care, home health services, durable medical equipment, mental health services, and other medical services.
 Part B also covers many preventive services.
 You can find out if you have Part B by looking at your red, white, and blue Medicare card.
-See pages 35-59 for a list of common Part B-covered services and general descriptions.
+If you have it, it will be listed as "MEDICAL" and will have an effective date.
+See pages 30-49 for a list of common Part B-covered services and general descriptions.
 Medicare may cover some services and tests more often than the timeframes listed if needed to diagnose or treat a condition.
 To find out if Medicare covers a service not on this list, visit Medicare.gov/coverage, or call 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048.
 For more details about Medicare covered services, visit Medicare.gov/publications to view the booklet "Your Medicare Benefits."
 Call 1-800-MEDICARE to find out if a copy can be mailed to you.